 The Indiana Forest Alliance is committed to science-based advocacy when it comes to the protection of our state forests.
-We best protect Indiana’s native hardwood ecosystem by utilizing and collaborating with experts and researchers from leading universities and other institutions to document the value of preserving the natural diversity of Indiana’s public forests.
+We can best protect Indiana’s native hardwood ecosystem by utilizing and collaborating with scientists, experts, and researchers from leading universities to prove the value of preserving the natural diversity of Indiana’s public forests.

 The Impact of Logging on Amphibians by Robert Brodman, Ph.D.

 Effects of logging on Breeding Success of Acadian Flycatchers by Donald Winslow, Ph.D.